kingflamez/laravelrave/README.md

 ```
 ## Usage

-Open your .env file and add your public key, secret key, merchant email and payment url like so:
+Open your .env file and add your public key, secret key, environment variable and logo url like so:

 ```php
 RAVE_PUBLIC_KEY=FLWPUBK-xxxxxxxxxxxxxxxxxxxxx-X